gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ### PROTECT PENDING {#protect-pending-state}

-The presence of PROTECT option in INIT or INIT-ACK chunk makes the State Machine entering PROTECT PENDING state instead of ESTABLISHED.
+The presence of a Protected Association Parameter in the INIT or INIT-ACK chunk makes the State Machine entering PROTECT PENDING state instead of ESTABLISHED.

-When entering PROTECT PENDING state, a T-valid timer is started that will cover the whole validation time including the in-band KEY handling.
-It's up to the implementor to take care of the value for the timer also related to the time needed for KEY handshake of each protection engine.
+When entering PROTECT PENDING state, a T-valid timer is started that will cover the whole validation time including the in-band key establishment.
+It's up to the implementor to take care of the value for the timer also related to the time needed for the key establishment handshake of each protection engine.

-If KEY handling is in-band, the protection engine will start the handshake with its peer and in case of failure or T-valid timeout, it will generate an ERROR chunk and an ABORT chunk.
+If key establishment is in-band, the protection engine will start the handshake with its peer and in case of failure or T-valid timeout, it will generate an ERROR chunk and an ABORT chunk.
 The ERROR handling follows what specified in {{ekeyhandshake}}.
 When Handshake has been successfully completed, the association state machine will enter ENCRYPTED state.

-If KEY handling is out-of-band, after starting T-valid timer the SCTP association will enter ENCRYPTED state.
+If key establishment is out-of-band, after starting T-valid timer the SCTP association will enter ENCRYPTED state.

 ### ENCRYPTED {#encrypted-state}